Aliases for GALE Gene

 GeneCards Summary for GALE Gene

 GALE (UDP-Galactose-4-Epimerase) is a Protein Coding gene.
-Diseases associated with GALE include epimerase deficiency galactosemia and erythrocyte galactose epimerase deficiency.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include protein homodimerization activity and UDP-glucose 4-epimerase activity.
-An important paralog of this gene is TGDS.
+Diseases associated with GALE include galactose epimerase deficiency and generalized galactose epimerase deficiency.
+Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
+GO annotations related to this gene include protein homodimerization activity and oxidoreductase activity, acting on the CH-OH group of donors, NAD or NADP as acceptor.
+An important paralog of this gene is UXS1.

 UniProtKB/Swiss-Prot for GALE Gene